Giving back to the dogs at California-based training facility

 To graduate from the SDF program, the dogs must undertake both cardio and strength training, and complete various live human simulation courses.
 Only approximately 60% of dogs who enter the program receive their search-and-rescue certification.
 Non-graduates are placed in a fur-ever home.

-Dr. Silvia Pryor, a veterinary ophthalmologist at BluePearl specialty and emergency hospital, Irvine, Ca., and her team visited the Santa Paula-based training facility during National Service Animal Eye Exam Month (May) to give current participants and returning graduates complimentary eye examinations.
+Dr. Silvia Pryor, a veterinary ophthalmologist at BluePearl Pet Hospital in Irvine, CA, and her team visited the Santa Paula-based training facility during National Service Animal Eye Exam Month (May) to give current participants and returning graduates complimentary eye examinations.